jiri-hron/MachineLearning_assignment/report/report.md

-futile models used was the default one for _trainControl_ function used by _caret_, which uses generalized least squares as a measure of each tuning parameter's value "fruitfulness" and gets rid of any set of tuning parameters that have significantly worse cv-error, than that of the best model at given iteration (one-sided hypothesis test on 95% significant level was used to determine such models).
-Finally, first 5 cv-iterations were performed with full set of potential tuning parameters and reduction of candidate parameters was carried out at every following iteration, using average model error from all preceding iterations (refer to original paper for more details about this method).
+futile models used was the default one for _trainControl_ function used by _caret_, which uses generalized least squares as a measure of each tuning parameter's value "fruitfulness" and gets rid of any set of tuning parameters that have significantly worse CV-error, than that of the best model at given iteration (one-sided hypothesis test on 95% significant level was used to determine such models).
+First 5 CV-iterations were performed with full set of potential tuning parameters.
+Reduction of total number of candidate parameters was carried out at every following iteration, using average model error from all preceding iterations (refer to original paper for more details about this method).
 Additional tuning parameters used for rrlda: